 But as impressive as her Grammy nominations are, Rapsody faces long odds to win.
 She’s probably the least-known nominee in each of her categories – both of which include Jay-Z as well as Lamar, either of whom seem like heavy favorites.

-The Grammy Awards will be presented Jan.
-28 at New York’s Madison Square Garden.
-Tuesday, hours after learning of her nominations, Rapsody said she will be there “without a doubt.”
+Last fall, hours after learning of her nominations, Rapsody said she will be there “without a doubt.”

 “My mama’d killed me if I didn’t!” she said.
 “And I need another fly new outfit, too.”